alikhanlaghari/azure-application-manager-lab/phase-1-compute/README.md

 - Structured troubleshooting is critical for application reliability
 - Clear documentation improves operational transparency

+### Secure Administrative Access

+Administrative access to the virtual machine was controlled using Remote Desktop Protocol (RDP).
+During the lab phase, access was limited to trusted sources.

+In a production environment, public RDP access would be removed and replaced with Azure Bastion to provide secure, browser-based access without exposing the VM to the public internet.

 ## Outcome

 Phase 1 successfully established a secure and functional compute foundation by deploying a Windows Server VM, configuring network access, and hosting a web application using IIS.
 This phase provides a stable baseline for introducing advanced networking and security concepts in subsequent phases.